Punch7577/Gato-Password-Generator/README.md

 # Gato-Password-Generator
 ## Generate long, complex, secure passwords for yourself.

 The Gato Password Generator is a software I coded exclusively in Python that generates long, complex, secure passwords for you.
-It is free and easy to use.
+It is free, easy to use, and has no setup process.
+You just download it and use it right away!

 ## 🐱 This software could be used for the following things: